We care for the protection of your account security. Here are some tips to hep you set up your account securely.

 - Go to the Administration tab and open the Manage users sub-tab.

-- Select users you would like to change their passwords and click on the Password reset icon from the above menu.
+- Select users you would like to change their passwords and click on the Password reset icon from the above or right-click menu.

 - Click on the Send button.